Glavin001/RayCapture/README.md

 bower install
 ```

+### Raytracer.o

+Compile your raytracer and put in path server/raytracer.o

 ## Usage

 ```bash
 npm start
 ```

-Then go to http://localhost:3000/ and enjoy!
+Then go to http://localhost:4000/ and enjoy!